nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

 ![3.3log](./cloudScreen/3.3log.png)

-Below we have all the log when executing our Kotlin script. (task 2 and task 3) by doing these two command lines:
+These two screens show the query to get the number of distinct users who use the world "hadoop" in one of their post and the log of the number.

+If you want to run the program to do the task 2 and 3

+run these two command lines:
 `./gradlew build`

 `java -jar build/libs/shadow-1.0-SNAPSHOT-all.jar`

 ![allLogResult](./cloudScreen/allLogResult.png)

+Above we have all the log when executing our Kotlin script. (task 2 and task 3) by doing